haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/reference/discover-deploy.md

 * **For Starter**: `master` branch is used in your Production environment.
 * **For Pro**: `master` begins as origin branch for the Integration environment.
 You deploy this branch to Staging and Production.

 The remote server gets your code using Git.
 When you push your code from local to the remote Git, a series of checks and code validation completes prior to build and deploy scripts.
-The built-in Git server checks what you are pushing and makes changes.
-For example, you may want to add an Elasticsearch instance.
+The built-in Git server checks what you are pushing and makes changes. 例如， you may want to add an Elasticsearch instance.
 The built-in Git server detects this and verifies that the topology of your cluster is modified to your new needs.

 If you have a syntax error in a configuration file, our Git server refuses the push.
 For details, see [Protective Block]({{ page.baseurl }}/cloud/live/live-prot.html).